View entry restrictions and COVD-19 travel requirements for countries around the world.

 When arriving at your destination, you may be subject to further measures imposed by the provincial, territorial or municipal governments to prevent the spread of COVID-19.
-There are various measures in place in order to restrict non-essential inter and intra-provincial/ territorial travel as well as different isolation requirements.
 Please ensure you are familiar with the restrictions imposed by the local authorities at your flight’s destination.

 International Travel Outside of Canada

 Effective June 20, 2022, air passengers departing from Canadian airports for outbound travel, and travellers on VIA Rail trains, will no longer be required to show proof of vaccination in order to travel.
 Travellers, however, are still required to adhere to the entry restrictions of their arrival destination.

 Please consult the government website of the country you are travelling to for their entry requirements.

 You can also view entry restrictions and COVID-19 travel requirements for countries around the world by using the Travel Restrictions Map.

 Effective November 8, 2021, unvaccinated travellers that are not US citizens, legal permanent residents or foreign nationals exempt from the vaccination requirement will no longer be allowed entry to the United States.

 The U.S. will accept any vaccine approved for regular or emergency use by the U.S. Food and Drug Administration or the World Health Organization.
 That includes Pfizer, Moderna, Johnson & Johnson, AstraZeneca and China’s Sinopharm and Sinovac vaccines.
 Mixing-and-matching of approved shots will be permitted.